jitsi/handbook/docs/dev-guide/ios-sdk.md

 Sets the state of the localParticipant audio muted according to the `muted` parameter.

+#### setVideoMuted

+Sets the state of the localParticipant video muted according to the `muted` parameter.

 #### sendEndpointTextMessage

 Sends a message via the data channel to one particular participant or to all of them.